Pranith07-coder/Gemini-clone/README.md

 ---

-This README covers the essentials to get the Remini Clone up and running, plus some key details for contributions and usage!
+This README covers the essentials to get the Gemini Clone up and running, plus some key details for contributions and usage!